-All Macs that can run Mavericks can upgrade to El Capitan (system requirements) — and many can upgrade to Sierra, and will be able to upgrade to High Sierra later this year as well.
+All Macs that can run Mavericks can upgrade to El Capitan (system requirements) — and many can upgrade to High Sierra.
 But if you're unable to upgrade, you can still use 1Password 4 in a limited fashion, bearing in mind the security risks, and that you may encounter some issues introduced over time:

 Google is no longer providing Chrome updates on OS X Mountain Lion and older, and Mozilla has done the same with Firefox.

 While 1Password 4 has benefitted from many improvements we've continued to make in the 1Password extension in recent years, future versions of the 1Password extension that we're working on will require 1Password 6 or later.

 Safari is currently the best solution for 1Password integration in the browser on macOS 10.9 Mavericks.
 The code signature identity has not changed and we don't have any known incompatibilities.
 While we don't test the 1Password extension with Safari 7 any longer, Safari has pretty good standards support, so the 1Password extension continues to work there without significant issues.